-8 of the Worst SEO Mistakes Even the Experts Make - Search Engine Journal
+10 of the Worst SEO Mistakes Even the Experts Make

-As much as the medium may change, the same principles still remain in place and so too do the same basic errors.
+And with SEO, you also have to keep in mind that Google changes its methods pretty much all the time.

+With this in mind, every SEO out there could use some prodding on how to be better.

-Here are eight common SEO mistakes that even the experts still make.
+Here are 10 of the worst SEO mistakes even the old masters can still make.

 1. Presenting a Poor Internal Link Structure

 As your website balloons in size with all of your awesome content, you’re bound to encounter some pretty basic internal linking errors.

 This includes everything from producing mass duplicate content to 404 page errors cropping up.

-I think internal linking structures are vastly overlooked by webmasters, yet it serves one of the most valuable functions in your UX and SEO strategy.
+I think internal linking structures are vastly overlooked by webmasters, yet serve as one of the most valuable functions in your UX and SEO strategy.

-Internal links provide five valuable functions for your website:
+Internal links provide five valuable benefits for your website:

 - Providing clear pathways to conversion pages.